 There are all sorts of addictions.
 People can get addicted to drugs or alcohol, social media, or compulsive behaviors.
 One particularly troubling addiction for some is gambling.
 The urge to play table games, slot machines or roulette is very strong and after a while many cannot stop.
+Research on gambling and how it affects people who can’t stop their habit is ongoing, and we’re learning a lot along the way.
 It often involves losing a great deal of money before someone can see the problem a gambling addiction is causing.
 While many might see it as a character flaw, there is mounting evidence that a gambling addiction is caused by electrical activity in the brain.
 A new study at the University of British Columbia showed that people with a gambling problem had increased in activity in the same area of the brain that becomes active when a drug user experiences cravings.

 The team at UBC working in the the Centre for Gambling Research, published their findings recently in the journal Translational Psychiatry.
 The part of the brain found to “light up” when gambling addicts looked at pictures of slot machines and roulette wheels is called the insula.
 This part of the brain is also involved in processing other compulsive behaviors that are often problematic, such as OCD rituals.